 Suzhou is located on the Yangtze River Delta in Jiangsu Province.
 Shanghai lies just 1.5 hours (by car) to the east, Zhejiang Province is to the south and Taihu Lake is on Suzhou's west side.

 Most visitors go to Suzhou from Shanghai for the day.
 There are a number of ways to do this.

 - Private car/taxi/tourist bus: Suzhou is just 1.5 hours away from Shanghai by expressway.
 Note: heavy traffic is often a problem so the train might be a more comfortable option.

 - Train: There is a large number of trains traveling between Shanghai and Suzhou.
 The trip takes only 45 minutes.

 - Boat: It is possible to go between Hangzhou and Suzhou on the Grand Canal.

-Aside from the usual buses and taxis, there are a number of pedicabs operating in Suzhou as well as the surrounding water towns.
+Aside from the usual subway, buses, taxis and canal boats, there are a number of pedicabs operating in Suzhou as well as the surrounding water towns.
 It's a great way to see the city from the level of a pedestrian, without the sore feet.
 Be sure to negotiate your fare before you get in and stick to your guns as they've been known to charge more once you arrive.
 Best to have the exact fare ready to hand him when you get off the cab.